TeissierYannis/focus-pipeline/README.md

 ## Folder Structure

 - `input/`: Place your CSV files here.
-- `output/`: Contains converted Parquet files and final CSV datasets.
 - `output/parquet/`: Intermediate folder for Parquet files.
+- `output/archive/`: Contains archived original CSV files after processing.

+## Features

-- `output/dataset/`: Contains the final datasets ready for data science analysis.
+- Uses focus-converter module for data conversion.

-## Cleaning Up
+- Processes files in real-time as they are added to the input directory.
+- Detailed logging with timestamps, module names, severity levels, and messages.
+- Partial skips already processed files to avoid redundant processing. (based on file names)
+- Archives processed CSV files to a designated archive folder.

-After processing, the script cleans the intermediate Parquet files to free up space and avoid clutter.
+- Cleans up intermediate Parquet files to free up space.
+- Flexible database management using an abstract class for potential future database changes.
+- Initial processing of existing files in the input folder upon script start.
+- Threading for handling multiple file processing simultaneously.
+- Automatic addition of missing columns to the database schema.
+- Stores processed data in an SQLite database.
+- Customizable folder paths for input, output, archive, and intermediate files.

 ## Contributing